benpastel/mastermind/README.md

 But if you allow any guess - and in particular, allow using the colors never-in-a-solution colors - you can force a win in 4!

+I only printed one solution here - all the other solutions are symmetric to this one.
 Here's the full game tree:
 ```
 python3 fixed_search.py
 ```